cloudinary-devs/python-cloudinary-video-upload/README.md

-# Cloudinary Video Upload Sample App
+# Cloudinary Video Upload Sample Code Snippet
 This repository features a sample application for uploading short and long videos to Cloudinary.
 To set up and run this sample:

 * **Download the Repository**: Clone this repository to your local machine.